xnhil/em-dosbox/README.md

 Compiling
 ---------

-Ensure that Emscripten has fixes for issues noted above.
-Use incoming and/or manually apply patches as needed.
-Then simply configure with `emconfigure ./configure` and build with `make`.
-This will create `src/dosbox.js` which contains DOSBox and `src/dosbox.html`, which is a web page for use as a template by the packager.
+Configure with `emconfigure ./configure` and build with `make`.
+This will create `src/dosbox.js` which contains DOSBox and `src/dosbox.html`, a web page for use as a template by the packager.
 These cannot be used as-is.
 You need to provide DOSBox with files to run and command line arguments for running them.

 Packaging DOS programs
 ----------------------